khizar1010/khizar1010/README.md

 Before this I was engaging as a Research Assistant in SMART INFRASTRUCTURE TECHNOLOGY LABORATORY,  my main research goal was to work on crack detection and working on structural health monitoring.
 I was working on HRNet for semantic segmentation for crack detection (deep Learning).
-I also used Image processing to detect a crack in road surfaces and walls by working on a deep neural network
+I also used Image processing to detect a crack in road surfaces and walls by working on a deep neural network.